June 20 – 25, 2022

-This camp is designed to help serious young trumpeters develop advanced technical and interpretive skills in a variety of musical styles and genres though masterclasses, individual lessons, and private practice time.
+This program is designed to help serious young trumpeters develop advanced technical and interpretive skills in a variety of musical styles and genres though masterclasses, individual lessons, chamber ensembles, and private practice time.
 Students are exposed to a wide range of repertoire and learn about diverse facets of trumpet literature, historical styles from baroque to jazz, different methods of pedagogy, and performance practice.

 - For students completing grades 8-12.

 - Students must have a minimum of 4 years of trumpet experience.